mrsarutobi/https-github.com-Azure-Samples-media-services-dotnet-functions-integration/media-functions-for-logic-app/README.md

 This template creates a Logic app which

-* monitor a container in Azure Storage,
+* monitors a container in Azure Storage (blob trigger),
-* copy new file to an Azure Media Services asset,
+* copies new file to an Azure Media Services asset,
 * triggers an encoding job,
 * converts the English audio to text (using Media Indexer v2),
 * translates the English subtitles to French (using Bing translator),